laurahspencer/LabNotebook/_posts/2024-11-22-GWAS-Day5-troubleshooting.md

 NOPE.
 Didnt work.

 ## New pipeline to run GWAS on specific subets of samples (for each temperature, for samples with lipid data)
 Perhaps I need to have original genotype likelihood files (e.g. beagle, bcf/vcf) directly output from ANGSD to run GWAS, rather than using my custom script to subset a beagle files for samples of interest.
+Let's do that here while also trying to use a reference panel during the genotype imputation step.

 #### Step 0.
-Generate reference panel/map of genotypes
+Generate reference panel of genotype (probabilties?)

 I ran ANGSD using all our reference fish (from a variety of marine regions, low coverage, 3x) PLUS the Big/Little 2021 fish (moderate coverage, 14x).
 I did this in the directory /home/lspencer/pcod-general/imputation-ref-panel/ using the script **angsd-impute-ref-panel.sh**:
 ```